once and you should see the words "ROBOFORTH OK" displayed.

 LOOP

-On executing LEAVE the loop terminates when, and not until, LOOP
+On executing LEAVE the loop terminates when, and not until, LOOP is next executed.
+This means that any more words after THEN will be executed before the loop is left.

 EXIT - leaves the entire word if executed- i.e. effectively jumps

-to the semi-colon.
-Example: (condition) IF EXIT THEN.
-Not to be
+syntax: (condition) IF EXIT THEN.

-used within a DO - LOOP.
+Not to be used within a DO - LOOP.

 DLOAD (filename) - loads file of FORTH text to edit buffer then